 Many national touring bands would request a date at The Roxy as the venue had a unique vibe and look with memorabilia on the walls from various top performers and featured it's iconic "Elton" and "Elvis" bars.

-Live Nation is honored to embrace the venue’s history and proud to reestablish the new Coca-Cola Roxy for a new generation of live music fans.
+Live Nation is honored to embrace the legacy of Coca-Cola Roxy and uphold the rich history of the original location by building the new Coca-Cola Roxy in The Battery Atlanta for a new generation of live music fans..